akaztp/ble-train-control-system/docs/components.md

+# Abstraction

+- A train layout is partitioned into *segments* and *inter-segments*.
+Segments are connected by means of inter-segments.
+- Every segment has at most two ends, with a signal light and a milestone/sensor at each end.
+- A Train can be in one segment OR a Train can be in two segments connected by an inter-segment.
+- Track switches are inside inter-segments only.
+- An inter-segment can have several paths, some enabled, other disabled according to its switches positions.

-# Components
+# Modeled Components

 ## Segment
-- Partitions the track layout into parts (may include switch and branches) where only at most one train can be located.
-Normally start at a switch and end at a switch
-- Occupied or free segment
-- One segment has several possible paths, that may depend on switches positions
+- On each end: has one Signal Light
+- On each end: has paths to other segment specifying the necessary states of switches

 ## Switch
 - Track switch (or turnout) with two positions
-- Micro-controlled with BLE
 - Two positions
 - Commanded only by UI
-- Can change segment configuration between positions (?)
-- Defers/prevents switching if train is in-between segments
+- Prevents switching if train is in-between segments
-- Receives commands through BLE Advertising
+- Micro-controlled with BLE Advertising

-## Signal light
+## Signal Light
-- Is a two mutual exclusive LEDs: reg and green
+- Is a two mutual exclusive LEDs: red and green
-- Micro-controlled with BLE
 - Pertains to exiting one segment
 - Set green light, if: next segment is free, red otherwise
 - Calculates "next segment" with map, switch positions and trains presences
-- Receives commands through BLE Advertising
+- Micro-controlled with BLE Advertising

-## Track milestone
+## Track Milestone (excludes Train Sensor component)
-- Emitter to signal segment exit and thus a signal light
+- Emitter to signal segment exit and a signal light
+- Picked up by Train Drivers that immediately react to signal light state
-- Micro-controlled with BLE
+- Micro-controlled with BLE Advertising
-- Advertises at low power
+- BLE Advertises the corresponding signal light state, at low power

-- Only advertises if corresponding signal light is red
+## Train Sensor (excludes Track Milestone component)
+- IR presence sensor
-- Sends/Receives commands through BLE Advertising
+- Communicates state using BLE Advertising

 ## Train Driver
+- Sets the speed/dir of train motor
+- Stops when milestone with red signal is detected
 - Micro-controlled with BLE
-- Stops when milestone is detected
-- Filters for milestone that is in segment and according to train dir
 - Sends/Receives commands through BLE Advertising
 - Receives commands through BLE Connection
 - Routes BLE advertising through BLE Connection, bidirectionally